Fani Willis plans to defy subpoena and skip Senate hearing

 “Where (Willis) could lose this battle and live to fight another day, the legislative authority and prerogative of the Special Committee — comprised of Georgians’ elected state senators of both parties and from districts across the state — would be thwarted until some uncertain time.”

 Friday’s hearing is expected to be held even without Willis and include testimony from David Cook, the recently-retired secretary of the Senate, and Legislative Counsel Stuart Morelli.
-Both are expected to argue that the Special Committee has the inherent power to investigate the affairs of the state and issue and enforce subpoenas as a part of that.
+It is anticipated that both will argue that the special committee has the inherent power to investigate the affairs of the state and issue and enforce subpoenas as a part of that.

 The fight is then expected to move to the courthouse, though it is still unclear which judge will ultimately hear the case.